Root-Branch/cardamon/README.md

 ### Can I use Cardamon on my own project or at my work?

 > Cardamon is released under the PolyForm Shield License 1.0.
-This allows anyone to use Cardamon, in anyway they wish, as long as it is not used in a product or service which competes with Root & Branch Ltd (the company behind Cardamon).
->
-> Root & Branch Ltd sell software consultancy services and use Cardamon internally to provide those services to their clients, so as long as you don't use Cardamon to provide a product or service similar to those offered by Root & Branch then you are free to use it any project, commercial or otherwise.
+Anyone can use Cardamon in-house to build their own software, including commercially.
+If you want to use Cardamon to offer a competing service to Root & Branch (e.g. instrument another company's software) then you will need permission, please get in touch.
+We have lots of green software industry friends who are able to use Cardamon.

 ### I'd like to use Cardamon to measure the power consumption of my software, but I don't know how